aristanetworks/anta/docs/security-advisory-reports.md

 Expansion changes only presentation.
 It does not recalculate the parent advisory result or create findings for CVEs that the test did not assess independently.

 Advisory severity is derived from the highest severity among its CVEs, or reported as `unknown` when the advisory has no CVEs.
-The report does not reproduce CVSS scores or published mitigation and resolution text.

 ## CSV report